Flood insurance at a glance

 How do I purchase flood insurance?

-A local insurance agent can help you purchase a flood insurance policy from the NFIP.
+A Your insurance provider can help you purchase a flood insurance policy from the NFIP.

 You'll typically need to wait 30 days for your policy to go into effect, though there are some exceptions.
 For instance, if you purchase a flood insurance policy at the same time you take out a mortgage, the insurance may go into effect immediately, according to FEMA.